Home

 The most popular of the movements from the Arensky Suites is the Waltz from Suite 1 Opus 15.
 We will hear this played first by the one of the great two piano teams, Harold Bauer and Ossip Gabrilowitsch.
 Individually both are spectacular virtuoso pianists.
 Together they make magic.
 This is how this music should be played.
 The performance of the Waltz movement by Ivan Davis and Carlo Grante is also a treasure, very stately, very elegant.

-There are fine performances of the first Suite by Polina Leschenko & Mauricio Vallina, of both Suites by Daniel Blumenthal and Robert Groslot, and a remarkable 1892 Edison cylindar recording of several excerpts from the second suite played by Sergei Taneyev and Paul Pabst.
+There are fine performances of the first Suite by Polina Leschenko & Mauricio Vallina, of both Suites by the duos of Daniel Blumenthal and Robert Groslot, and Mark Taimanov and Lyubov Bruk, and a remarkable 1892 Edison cylindar recording of several excerpts from the second suite played by Sergei Taneyev and Paul Pabst.
 Taneyev was a fellow composer and colleague of Arensky's at the Moscow concervatory who also taught Rachmaninov and Scriabin.
 Pabst, another colleague, was one of the greatest professors of piano in the history of the Moscow conservatory.
 The sound is very poor but the authenticity of the performance is undeniable.

 Suite 1 for Two Pianos in F Major Op 15